Two slices of tropical paradise await warm-weather chasers in Southern Florida seeking a well-deserved vacation… but which should you choose?!

 The best Florida Keys island to visit will depend much on the type of vacation you wish to have.
 For the explorers that want to see it all, we highly recommend a Key West to Key Largo road trip.
 Those that want to relax on a laid-back island should choose Key Largo.
 Those who want access to the most amenities, activities, and party vibes should head to Key West.

-We hope you’ve found this Florida packing list helpful.
-If so, you may also enjoy some of our other Florida guides as you plan your vacation.
+We hope you’ve found this guide comparing Key West to Key Largo helpful in planning your trip to Florida.
+If so, you may also enjoy some of our other Sunshine State guides as you plan your vacation.

 We truly hope you have found this comparison of Key West vs. Key Largo useful for deciding which island to choose.
 If you still can’t decide, we highly recommend taking a Key West to Key Largo road trip and seeing both!